alinnepereira/HART-Step-5/README.md

 ###__Step 1 Description of SNPs__
 ######SNPs were characterized first by whether or not they were found within coding regions, then each SNP was examined to see of that change resulted in a synonymous (no effect on the protein sequence) or non-synonymous (caused a change in the protein sequence) mutation, and finally what gene or genes were involved in the SNPs of any given peak.
 This data is summarized in Table 1.
+It is of note that a large proportion of the SNPs appear to be non-synonymous mutations.